australopitech/venn-protocol/blockchain/README.md

 ) external
 ```

 It requires the caller be the owner of the token and the Market Place contract be approved or set as an operator.
-Since we are using a deposit format the NFT is transferred to the Market Place contract.
+Since we are using a deposit format, the NFT is transferred to the Market Place contract.
 That means that after the listing the token is no longer in custody of the lister.
 To allow more freedom to listers, Market Place issues an NFT-receipt that can be used as a guarantee of ownership of the token in question.
 It tracks the original NFT's metadata, so it looks like an exact replica except it is issued from a different contract.

 The receipt-NFT can be sold or used as collateral just like a normal NFT, except that it may not hold some innate functionality held by the original NFT.
 We propose a solution to this: NFT issuers can allow receipts to hold functionality by checking its provenance ([here](link)), and checking if the NFT was rented or not.
 As long as the NFT is not rented, only the receipt can be used in place of the original.
 When the NFT is indeed rented, the receipt should be blocked from functionality to guarantee only one of them can be used. *(We will go into more detail on how to do this the future)*

 After listing the NFT, listers can change listing metadata by calling `setPrice` and `setMaxDuration`.
 These methods are restricted to the current owner of the NFT-receipt.
-That means that if the original lister sells or deposit the receipt it can no longer access these methods.
+That means that if the original lister sells or deposits the receipt, he/she can no longer access these methods.
 Listers need to be wary of contracts in which they deposit their NFT-receipts.
 The holder of the receipt at any moment is in effect treated as the lister, so when the rent is due this holder can claim the original asset for themselves.
 On the other hand, this also means that the receipt-NFT holds value as a claim to the original asset in the future, and can be sold to interested parties.

-The second main method `rentNFT` is restricted to wallet_name accounts.
+The second main method `rentNFT` is restricted to smart account accounts.
 It also requires that the account has no operators set for the contract from which the NFT was issued (check out the [next session](link) to see how this is done).

 ```solidity
 function rentNFT (